KapJI/homeassistant-stubs/README.md

 [![PyPI version](https://badge.fury.io/py/homeassistant-stubs.svg)](https://pypi.org/project/homeassistant-stubs/)

 This is unofficial stub-only package generated from [Home Assistant Core](https://github.com/home-assistant/core) sources.
-You can use it to enable type checks against Home Assistant code in your custom component or AppDaemon apps.
+You can use it to enable type checks against Home Assistant code in your custom component or AppDaemon app.

 ## How to use